sillydeveloper/resume/src/andrew_ettinger_resume.md

 Technologies: Javascript, Node.js, AngularJS, Gulp, CSS3, git, JIRA, jQuery, Java, Postgres, Bootstrap.

 VendScreen provides cashless payment solutions for unattended sales at vending machines.
-With 6000 devices in the field and roughly 50k transactions daily, I helped VendScreen stabilize their IoT product line and provided vision to the next generation of their devices.
+With 6000 devices in the field and roughly 50k transactions daily, I helped VendScreen make their IoT product line a robust system and provided vision to the next generation of their devices.

-* Managed development of embedded systems, Android applications, Java APIs, and front end application development in NodeJS and AngularJS
+* Managed development of embedded systems, Android applications, Java APIs, and front end application development in NodeJS and AngularJS.
-* Implemented agile processes to deliver results
+* Implemented agile processes to deliver results.
-* Provided competitive analysis to get the right product into the market
+* Provided competitive analysis to get the right product into the market.
-* Grew the team from 2 to 10 engineers
+* Grew the team from 2 to 10 engineers.
-* Helped guide policy for PCI compliance initiatives
+* Helped guide policy for PCI compliance initiatives.
-* Worked with vendors and strategic partners to deliver cost effective value
+* Worked with vendors and strategic partners to deliver cost effective value.
-* Successfully migrated existing customers and their data to new architecture
+* Successfully migrated existing customers and their data to new architecture.

-* * *

-#### Postano / TigerLogic
-** Senior Front End Engineer **
-August 2013 – Present
-Technologies: JavaScript, AngularJS, Node.js, Redis, Grunt, D3, jQuery, SCSS, git, Python, lodash / underscore

-Postano provides social media aggregation to major brands and sports teams that can be embedded in a client's website or put up on bigscreens for a conference or sporting event.
-Postano brought me in to help them reach their deadline on the next version of both their embeddable and big screen event-based social media aggregation and moderation products.

-* Architected the Postano embeddable social media system to be extensible to multiple plugins beyond the standard Isotope format, expanding Postano's product line.
-* Implemented Angular for moderating social content, including adding custom directives, services, and filters to make API access quick and painless.
-* Provided team leadership through training, documentation and tracking

 * * *